 - Turn on USB Debugging:

-- Go to Settings -> About Device -> Tap on Build number for 7 times.
+- Go to Settings -> About Device -> Tap on Build number 7 times.

 - Now Go back to Settings -> Developer Options -> Turn on USB debugging.

 First of all, download and install Samsung USB drivers on your Windows PC.
-These drivers are already on your Windows PC if you have been using data cable to connect your phone to PC or you have smartswitch.
-These drivers are required for your PC to recognise your phone over data cable connection.
+These drivers are already on your Windows PC if you have been using data cable to connect your phone to PC or you have smart switch.
+These drivers are required for your PC to recognize your phone over a data cable connection.

 Furthermore, download the official stock firmware for Samsung Galaxy S8.
 Make sure you select the right model of your phone.
 If you don’t have any idea about your phone CSC and build number then go to About phone in settings and see the details there.
-If your phone is stuck in bootloop then download the firmware with respect to your carrier and country.
+If your phone is stuck in a boot loop then download the firmware with respect to your carrier and country.

-Make sure that you don’t install an unbranded firmware the n branded phone.
-If your phone is carrier free and it is not branded then, you can install any unbranded firmware of any country.
+Make sure that you don’t install an unbranded firmware on a branded phone.
+If your phone is carrier-free and it is not branded then, you can install any unbranded firmware of any country.
 Although it is recommended to get the exact match of your phone’s already existing firmware, in this way you will not lose any data present in your phone.
-Branded phones are the ones which show logo of any carrier company at startup (e.g. Verizon, T-Mobile, Telenor, Docomo).
+Branded phones are the ones which show a logo of any carrier company at startup (e.g. Verizon, T-Mobile, Telenor, Docomo).

-Once you are done downloading the stock firmware with respect to your phone then proceed forward.
+Once you have downloaded the stock firmware with respect to your phone then proceed forward.

-Follow the steps below to install stock firmware on Samsung Galaxy S8:
+Follow the steps below to install stock firmware on Samsung Galaxy S8 or S8+ using ODIN:

 Now moving on the guide, just follow the steps below as it is.
 These are pretty simple.
-Even if its your first time you dont need to worry.
+Even if it is your first time you don’t need to worry.
 If you have confusions or questions regarding any step mentioned in this guide, you can ask me in the comments.